Upcoming HMS Promotion and CV sessions: virtual presentations calendar.

 - For disruptions due to COVID-19, append the appropriate statement to presentations: “This presentation was scheduled, but then postponed until [year] because of a COVID-19 travel/meeting ban,” or “This presentation was scheduled, but then cancelled because of a Covid-19 travel/meeting ban.”
 There is no need to amend live presentations that convert to video format due to COVID-19

-- Be specific as to time spent in Practice Activities (e.g., hours/week; days/month)
+- Be specific as to time spent in Practice Activities (e.g., hours per week or days or month)

 - For those whose Area of Excellence is Clinical Expertise and Innovation, the section Clinical Innovations is required

 - Under Report of Scholarship, research investigations include presentation of new data or are meta-analyses and systematic reviews with statistical analysis.
 Put your name in bold print throughout the Report of Scholarship section

-- List Abstracts only within last three years, unless an award was received for an abstract
+- List Abstracts only within last 3 years, unless an award was received for an abstract

-The narrative provides an opportunity to highlight your unique combination of accomplishments, including those that do not have another home in the CV (e.g., accomplishments in administrative leadership, submitted manuscripts).
-Tell a cohesive story and give perspective on the importance of your field-specific activities.
+The narrative provides an opportunity to highlight your unique combination of accomplishments, including those that do not have another home in the CV (e.g., accomplishments in administrative leadership, mentoring work that does not lead to specific accomplishments, submitted manuscripts).
+Tell a cohesive story and give perspective on the importance and impact of your field-specific activities.
 See “Composing the HMS CV Narrative” webinar with more specific directions (click for presentation slides).

 How do I proceed to get my HMS CV in shape?

 - Upload your CV to the Easy CV website (see above for more information on this site)

-- Request a consultation with Dr. Anne Levy, Mass General CFD Senior Program Manager, to get advice on your specific questions and on the CV Narrative
+- Request a consultation with Dr. Anne Levy, MGH CFD Senior Program Manager, to get advice on your specific questions and on the CV Narrative

 For further information on the CV, including the HMS CV template, the full CV instructions guide and an excellent Zoom presentation Crafting Your Faculty of Medicine CV, visit HMS Faculty of Medicine CV Guidelines website.